cameraui/docs/sensors/setup.md

 Each row offers a few actions:

 - **History.** The sensor's recorded state changes.
-- **Hide sensor.** Takes the row out of the list, for sensors you don't care about. **Show hidden** at the bottom brings them back; hiding changes nothing about the sensor itself.
-- **Delete sensor.** Only virtual sensors and disconnected plugin leftovers can be deleted.
+- **Delete sensor.** Virtual sensors and leftovers of a plugin that is no longer connected.
 A sensor whose plugin is connected would come back on the next reconnect anyway, so the button is disabled for those.[^delete]

 ## Virtual sensors